-East of the Baixa, climb past Lisbon’s ancient cathedral, discover the remains of the city’s medieval castle and enjoy panoramic views.
+East of the Baixa, climb past Lisbon’s ancient cathedral, discover the remains of the city’s medieval São Jorge Castle and enjoy panoramic views.

 Explore the old Lisbon in the historic neighbourhoods around the castle.
 Wander through the narrow and maze-like streets of Alfama, edging north to Graça for a distinctive outlook over the castle and the city.

 Follow our guide, and use the map below to locate the attractions.
 By night, search for the soul of fado in one of the best fado restaurants in Alfama.
 If you visit in June, don’t miss the arraiais (street parties) during the Feast of St Anthony.